byteduck/duckOS/README.md

-# THIS BRANCH WILL NOT COMPILE YET.
+# THIS BRANCH WILL NOT WORK 100% PROPERLY YET.
 I am in the process of dumping newlib and creating a c standard library from scratch.

 # duckOS